TomasDePomas/notifier/README.md

 Introduction
 ------------
 This package is made to send notifications to the users of your applications.
 It uses the service worker API to send these notifications even when your site is not active.
+A demo showing how to set this all up can be found [here](https://github.com/TomasDePomas/notifier_demo)

 It took me a while to figure all this out and I am by no means an expert.
 I just thought this might help people to make use of the new Notification capabilities of modern web browsers.